About HTTP, TCP and Web Speed

 What's the time needed to download the page you are reading?
 In theory

 You are reading a page of 5581 bytes.
-Let's consider the TCP congestion control mechanism seen previously; 5581 bytes + HTTP header means 4 TCP segments.
+Let's consider the TCP congestion control mechanism discussed earlier; 5581 bytes plus the HTTP header requires 4 TCP segments.

 The slow start congestion initially grows exponentially as follows: